Chart Color Schemes

 Lane Cove West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Lane Cove West, as per the latest Census evaluation, 54.5% of dwellings were houses while 45.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan areas which had 41.1% houses and 58.9% other dwellings.
-Home ownership in Lane Cove West stood at 26.4%, with the rest being mortgaged (29.3%) or rented (44.3%).
-The median monthly mortgage repayment was $3,769, exceeding Sydney metro's average of $3,033.
-Weekly rent median was recorded at $570 compared to Sydney metro's $560.
-Nationally, Lane Cove West's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The latest Census evaluated dwelling structures in Lane Cove West with 54.5% houses and 45.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
+Home ownership in Lane Cove West was at 26.4%, with mortgaged dwellings at 29.3% and rented ones at 44.3%.
+The median monthly mortgage repayment was $3,769, higher than Sydney metro's $3,033.
+The median weekly rent figure was $570, compared to Sydney metro's $560.
+Nationally, Lane Cove West's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing